64bitpandas/climate.js/README.md

  - Climate.js is now built for standalone use!
 The usage of `<script>` tags has changed to match the module usage (e.g. `climate.initClimate()` instead of `initClimate()`).
 See [Usage](#usage) for more information.
  - Toggle Mode: Instead of the usual 'color' mode, you can opt to show/hide elements based on the current weather.
+ - Option to change background color instead of foreground color
+ - Lots of bug fixes!

 ## Features
  - Weather data collection (local or manual) from OpenWeatherMap